What data can a thief get from a stolen Android phone?

 If you store those details in your phone, you certainly don't want anyone other than you to access them.

-If you're automatically logged into your bank accounts, then a thief might end up emptying them.
+If you're automatically logged into your bank account or PayPal account, then a thief might end up emptying them.

 A potential thief could even steal your identity, which is yet another reason for protecting your Android phone.

 Modern Android phones with Android 7.0 Nougat, or newer versions, come with default encryption.
 This means that your phone requires a PIN or a password every time it's turned on.

 What's more, you now must enter your PIN or password once every three days.
 It's excellent protection against data theft.

 However, you must use a strong PIN or password, which means that 1234, 13579, 9876, 1234567, 12345678, 123456789, 111111, password, sunshine, or abc123 simply won't cut it.